 - 1. Any standard tree scale stick may be used.
-Scale sticks may be purchased from companies such as Forestry Suppliers, Inc., Box 8397, Jackson, MS 39204; Ben Meadows Co., P.O.
-Box 80549, Atlanta, GA 30366; or TSI Co., Box 206, Flander, NJ 07936. - 2.
-A fixed radius plot will be selected and designated for use in this event.
-Contestants will be required to give the total volume of sawtimber per acre as determined from the sample plot volume.
-The plot may be 1/10 acre (37.3 ft radius), 1/5 acre (52.7 ft radius) or 1/4 acre (58.9 ft radius). - 3.
+Scale sticks may be purchased from companies such as Forestry Suppliers, Inc., POB 8397, Jackson MS 39284-8397. - 2.
+The equivalent plot size represented by the marked trees will be provided to the contestants.
+Contestants will be required to calculate the total volume of sawtimber per acre based on a sample plot size of 1/10, 1/5 or 1/4 acre - 3.
 Contestants will identify 15 trees and estimate their diameters, merchantable heights, and volumes.
 All values will be recorded.
 Please note For purposes of this contest tree diameters will be measured and recorded in even 2-inch diameter classes.
 Tree heights will be measured in 16-foot logs to the nearest full half-log.
 The smallest tree will be 10 inches DBH (diameter at breast height) and one log merchantable height.
 Merchantable height will be measured from stump height to an 8-inch top diameter, a major fork or serious defect (hollow or point of decay) which affects greater than half the tree's diameter at that point. - 4.
-Tree volumes will be found in the International 1/4-inch volume table furnished at the contest site (see page 17).
+Tree volumes will be found in the International 1/4-inch volume table furnished at the contest site (see page 18).
 Do not use the volume table on the tree scale stick. - 5.
 One point will be awarded for each correct tree identification, two points for each correct DBH, and two points for each correct tree height, for a possible total of 75 points.
 No points will be awarded for individual tree volumes. - 6.
 After all 15 trees have been measured, contestants will determine the total volume in the plot and the volume per acre.
 Twenty-five points will be allowed for the correct volume per acre.
 Remember, the total volume in the plot must be multiplied by a factor (10 for a 1/10-acre plot, 5 for a 1/5-acre plot and 4 for a 1/4-acre plot) to determine the volume per acre.
-Point allocation will be 25 for ±5% of the official volume, 20 points for ±10%, 15 points for ±15%, and no points over ±15%.
+Point allocation will be 25 for $\pm 5\%$ of the official volume, 20 points for $\pm 10\%$ , 15 points for $\pm 15\%$ , and no points over $\pm 15\%$ .